 They seem to go on forever, so very far

 Never forget how we once lived

 And through them, we see ourselves

 Click on The B.T.W. newsletter archives above to catch up on what you may have missed..

 Donate to build a gazebo at Cofield Park/Com Cntr.
-Contact Mr. Raymond Loftis at: firstname.lastname@example.org or Ms. Estellillis for information at: email@example.com Estella says that so far they have collected several hundred dollars and welcome additional donations.
-I would like to encourage every one to be ready to donate to the BTW scholarship fund that DeLana Cofield is working to establish.
-You'll hear more about this at a lated date.
+Contact Mr. Raymond Loftis at: email@example.com or Ms. Estella Willis for information at: firstname.lastname@example.org Estella says that so far they have collected several hundred dollars and welcome additional donations.
+Donate to the Scholarship fund; contact Mrs. Georgia Hughes for more information.